 2. Eat, Drink, and Eat Some More

-If you ask someone what the best thing about traveling to Greece is, the odds are high they’ll say “the food”.
-Greek food is one of the most popular international cuisines and nothing beats the real thing.
+If you ask someone what the best thing about traveling to Greece is, the odds are high they'll say "the food".
+Greek food is one of the most popular international cuisines, and nothing beats the real thing.

 What can you expect to taste while in Greece?
 Don't miss these eight staples:

-Real Greek yogurt is nothing like what you can purchase in a grocery store back home.
+Authentic Greek yogurt is nothing like what you can purchase in a grocery store back home.
 This rich, creamy breakfast staple is usually served with locally produced honey and fruit or nuts.

 Fragrant olive trees are found all over Greece, even lining the streets of Athens.
 Olive trees symbolize peace and wisdom and hold great significance in Greek history and mythology.
 Today, olives and olive oil are fundamental parts of Greek cuisine.

 Greek cuisine features many kinds of cheese – halloumi, graviera, manouri, and kasseri, to name a few.
-But there’s no more popular or famous Greek cheese than feta.
-Order a Greek salad and it will come topped with a huge chunk of feta cheese.
-Phyllo pastry is filled with feta cheese and fried to make tiropites.
+But there's no more popular or famous Greek cheese than feta.
+Order a Greek salad, and it will come topped with a huge chunk of feta cheese.
+Phyllo pastry is filled with feta cheese and fried to make tiropitas.
 Feta is baked into casseroles and meatballs or included in refreshing dips.
-You can’t miss sampling this key ingredient while in Greece.
+You can't miss sampling this key ingredient while in Greece.

 Dolmades are grape leaf rolls stuffed with a mixture of rice, pine nuts, and herbs.

-A gyro is a popular Greek street food.
-This pita is stuffed with meat that’s cooked on a vertical rotisserie (usually pork or chicken) as well as tomatoes, onions, tzatziki sauce, and often French fries.
+A gyro is popular Greek street food.
+This pita is stuffed with meat that's cooked on a vertical rotisserie (usually pork or chicken) as well as tomatoes, onions, tzatziki sauce, and often French fries.